"Grilling Ribeye Steaks?"

 On this page we've gone over how you need to prepare and grill your juicy ribeye steak!

-• The great thing bout barbecuing ribeye steak is that they already cut and prepared at your local store.
-They don't need a marinade as they have a tasty natural flavour. (how nice!!)
+The great thing bout barbecuing ribeye steak is that they are already cut and prepared at your local store.

-• The only real preparation you do is if you froze it, let it thaw overnight in the fridge.
-Don't defrost it in the microwave as it will loose flavour! (don't want that!)
+The only real preparation you need to do (if you froze it), is let it thaw overnight in the fridge.
+Cooking it Frozen will change he texture.

-• Rub the season in and let the steak sit at room temperature for 20 minutes. (no longer!)
+Rub the seasoning in and let the steak sit at room temperature for 20 minutes. (no longer!)

 Great...we have prepared our ribeye let's get it on the barbecue!